michaelmikulec/Elektra/README.md

   2. Transformer deep learning model
   3. CNN deep learning model

-* Models are trained on EEG and Spectrogram Data
+* Models are pre-trained on EEG and Spectrogram Data and are ready to be used to make inferences on new data

 ## UI Module

-Requirements:
+### Requirements
   * Input: accepts parquet or csv file with EEG signal data or spectrogram data
   * Output: prints classification of input file to screen

+### Buttons
+  * upload file
+  * run machine learning inferencer
+  * run deep learning tranformer inferencer
+  * run deep learning CNN inferencer

+### Display Elements
+  * display accuracy of model
+  * display inferred classification of input file
+  * display confidence of inference

 ## Machine Learning Module
 ## Deep Learning Module
 ### Transformer Model
 ### CNN Model